l0rdFalco/git-prac-1/prac_1.md

 to copy changes from a branch to the main branch you do the following:

 1. go to the branch you want changes to e.g main
-2. run `git branch branch_name` to merge changes from the given branch name to the currently connected branch
+2. run `git merge branch_name` to merge changes from the given branch name to the currently connected branch